makeworld-the-better-one/fmrl/spec.md

 http://example.com/fmrl/user/bob
 ```

-To change the `status` of Bob, the PUT body would look like:
+To change the `status` of Bob, the PATCH body would look like:

 ```json
 {